sldyns/SpaHDmap/configs/README.md

         }
     ],
     "paras": {
-        "scale_factor": [2, 2], // The scale factor of the input images, integer for single section, list for multi-sections, e.g., [2, 2]
+        "scale_rate": [2, 2], // The scale rate of the input images, integer for single section, list for multi-sections, e.g., [2, 2]
         "radius": [65, 65], // The radius of the spots, integer for single section, list for multi-sections, e.g., [65, 65]
         "reference": {"name of section B": "name of section A"} // Optional reference section for batch effect removal }